apache/www-site/README.md

 # Apache Software Foundation Website (www.apache.org)

 This repository provides the source for the main website of The Apache Software Foundation.
+The content and design of the site is the responsibility of VP, Marketing and Publicity.
+Any proposed improvements or fixes should have issues created first, to be approved by VP, M&P.

 - [Production website](https://www.apache.org/)